StarKRE22/Atomic/README.md

 ### Creating an Entity

+In this section, we’ll walk through the complete process of creating a character entity in Unity using Rider IDE and the Atomic plugin.
+Step by step, we’ll set up an entity, generate its data through the Atomic configuration file, and implement a simple movement mechanic.

+By the end of this section, you’ll have a working character that moves in the specified direction — demonstrating how Atomic’s code generation and entity-based architecture streamline gameplay logic creation.

 #### Step 1.
 Creating a game object

 In the Scene Hierarchy, right-click and choose `3D Object → Capsule` to create a new game object.